JazminVidal/EpaDB/readme.md

 # Epa-DB:

-This repository contains EpaDB, a database for development of pronunciation assessment systems. available for research purposes
+This repository contains EpaDB, a database for development of pronunciation assessment systems.
+The database is an effort of the Speech Lab[link](http://habla.dc.uba.ar/) at the Laboratorio de Inteligencia Artificial Aplicada from the Universidad de Buenos Aires and was partially funded by Google by a Google Latin America Reseach Award in 2018.
+It is available for free for research purposes.

 ## Table of Contents